|

 Like Tesla's brilliant system of updating automobile efficiency through automatic updates and downloads, so too will Fire Drones have hundreds of technicians creating valuable code improvements and disseminating them.

-Transitioning away from fossil fuels is making a difference right now.
+Transitioning away from fossil fuels is beginning to make a difference right now.

 In 2019, emissions caused by our energy usage were flat.
 For the first time in a long time—and before the pandemic—we had evidence that transitioning away from coal and other anthropogenic fossil fuel energy sources was having a significant impact.